Musicians and scientists survey results

 Recently, I asked people to tell me how much music and science played a role in their lives, by answering a few survey questions.
-A total of 763 people* answered the survey, and the results are interesting!
+A total of 763 people* answered the survey, and the survey results are interesting!

 The short version: